evidentlyai/evidently/README.md

 ```python
 drift_dashboard.save("reports/my_report.html")
 ```
+If you get security allert, press "trust html".

 You will need to specify the path where to save your report and the report name.
 Report will not open automatically.
 To explore it, you should open it.